peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 ~~~

 The Status Assertion HTTP request can be sent to a single Credential Issuer
-regarding multiple Digital Credentials, and MUST contain a json object with
+regarding multiple Digital Credentials, and MUST contain a JSON object with
 the member `status_assertion_requests`.

 The `status_assertion_requests` MUST be set with an array of strings, where